R35007/secondary-explorer-vscode-extension/README.md

 <span>Secondary Explorer</span>
 </h1>

-> Adds a secondary explorer view to manage files and folders—create, view, rename, and delete—outside the default workspace explorer.
+> Adds a secondary explorer view to manage files and folders, create, view, rename, and delete outside the default workspace explorer.

 ---